openedx/edx-proctoring/docs/backends.rst

 --------

 Implement the following endpoints.
-In order to authenticate requests from the OpenEdx server, the PS backend should enable Basic Authentication.
+In order to authenticate requests from the OpenEdx server, the PS backend should enable Oauth 2 authentication using JWT_.
 The OpenEdx installation will be configured with a client key and a client secret provided by the PS and will authenticate each request to the PS.

+To obtain a JWT_ token, the PS system must make an Oauth2 request to ``/oauth2/access_token``.

 SSL is required for all (production environment) requests.